Mortal Kombat: Deception: Chess Kombat

-"Chess Kombat" is minigame similar to classical chess.
+"Chess Kombat" is a minigame similar to classic chess.
 Each piece type is represented by a character of the player's choosing.
-As with regular chess, the quantity and movement of each piece is determined by their rank.
-The game can only end when one player takes the other team's 'Champion' (or King in traditional chess).
+As with regular chess, the quantity and movement of each piece are determined by its rank.
+The game only ends when one player takes another team's 'Champion' (or King in traditional chess).
 The biggest difference is that all attempts to take a square are literally contested.
 Players will engage in one round of combat, with the winner taking the square.

 All unlocked characters can be used in this minigame.
-The health and offensive strength of pieces in combat situations are determined by their rank.
-There are two designated squares which enhance the abilities of the entire team while occupied.
-Both teams can discretely turn one square into a deathtrap, which instantly kills any opponent piece that steps on it.
-Both teams have two 'Sorcerers' that can cast a spell instead of moving.
+Their rank determines the health and offensive strength of pieces in combat situations.
+Two designated squares enhance the abilities of the entire team while occupied.
+Both teams can discreetly turn one square into a deathtrap, which instantly kills any opponent piece that steps on it.
+Both teams have two 'Sorcerers' who can cast a spell instead of moving.
 The spells can resurrect, move, or kill lower-ranked characters.
 Each spell can only be used once.

 Puzzle Kombat

-"Puzzle Kombat" is a puzzle game similar to Super Puzzle Fighter II Turbo.
-It features super deformed versions of the MK characters that attack each other once a player gains an advantage in the game.
+"Puzzle Kombat" is a puzzle game similar to Super Puzzle Fighter II Turbo (1996).
+It features super-deformed versions of the "MK" characters that attack each other once a player gains an advantage.
 Players must win two rounds to win.
-The single player game had a ladder format like in Arcade mode.
+The single-player game had a ladder format like in Arcade mode.

-The players supervise a grid which is constantly filled with blocks.
-The blocks drop in pairs, and can be rotated and moved by the player until they land.
+The players supervise a grid being filled with blocks.
+The blocks drop in pairs and can be rotated and moved by the player until they land.
 A player loses if the blocks reach the top of their grid.
-If a colored logo touches a block of the same color, then all connected blocks of the same color disappear.
-Bombs will remove all blocks of the same color as the one they touch.
-Removing blocks will cause the same number to be added to the opponent's grid, but their colors will be varied.
+If a coloured logo touches a block of the same colour, then all connected blocks of the same colour disappear.
+Bombs will remove all blocks of the same colour as the one they touch.
+Removing blocks will cause them to be added to the opponent's grid, but their colours will be varied.

 There are 12 playable characters, each with a unique special move that can be used when their 'Special' meter is filled.
-They either give the player an advantage, or hinder the opponent.
+They either give the player an advantage or hinder the opponent.
 Baraka's "Blade" will remove all blocks on the edges of his grid.
-Kenshi's "Invisible" will briefly make all of the blocks in the opponent's grid invisible, making matching much harder.
+Kenshi's "Invisible" will briefly make all the blocks in the opponent's grid invisible, making matching much harder.